 In May 2014, the FASB issued Accounting Standards Update 2014-09, Revenue from Contracts with Customers (Topic 606) ("ASU 2014-09"), which completes the joint effort by the FASB and the International Accounting Standards Board to improve financial reporting by creating common revenue recognition guidance for GAAP and the International Financial Reporting Standards.
-ASU 2014-09 will become effective for the Company beginning January 1, 2017 and early adoption is not permitted.
+In August 2015, the FASB updated the effective date of ASU 2014-09 for the Company to annual reporting periods beginning after December 15, 2017.
+Early application as of the original effective date of ASU 2014-09 (January 1, 2017) is permitted.
 The Company is currently evaluating the potential impact of ASU 2014-09 on the Company's consolidated financial statements.